Updated March 2023

 Your eavesdropping snoop can be stopped.

-The problem is, most people don’t know the best first step to solving their personal privacy problems.
+The problem is, most people don’t know the best first step to solving their privacy issues.

-- Determine the methods, or techniques, were used to obtain your information.
+Determine the methods and techniques used to obtain your information.

-The type of electronic eavesdropping, or other form of snooping, your eavesdropping snoop is using will be revealed.
-You will know by which tidbit of your bait information surfaces and gets back to you.
+The type of electronic eavesdropping, or other form of snooping, your eavesdropper is using will be revealed—you will know by which tidbit of your bait information surfaces and gets back to you.

 Spybuster Tip #303 — Test for Leaks!